-Cannabis contains more than 480 known chemicals, more than 100 of which are grouped under the category of cannabinoids [2; 34].
-The primary psychoactive ingredient is delta-9-tetrahydrocannabinol (delta-9-THC), which accounts for up to 25% of the total dry weight of high-potency strains [35].
-Other cannabinoids, including delta-8-THC, cannabinol, cannabicyclol, cannabichromene, and cannabigerol, are present in small quantities (typically less than 5% dry weight) and have no significant psychotropic effects compared to THC.
-It is unknown whether these compounds may have an impact on the overall effect of cannabis [2].

-One notable exception is cannabidiol (CBD), which in some cannabis strains can account for up to 5% dry weight and has demonstrated therapeutic efficacy for psychosis, anxiety, and other disorders in small-scale studies [35; 36; 37].
-The psychotomimetic and anxiogenic effects of THC itself are thought to be attenuated by CBD [38].
-In a 2011 study, cannabis users who ingested high-CBDcontent cannabis experienced significantly lower degrees of psychotic symptoms compared to those who ingested high-THC-content cannabis [36].
-Cannabinoid receptor type 2 (CB2) activity accounts for some anti-inflammatory and antinociceptive effects, while the anxiolytic effects of CBD probably result from 5HT1-A (serotonin) receptor agonist activity [38; 39].
-CBD also exhibits significant antiinflammatory and analgesic effects [40].
+Cannabis contains more than 500 known chemical compounds, more than 100 of which are grouped under the category of cannabinoids [2; 34].
+The two main cannabinoids are delta-9-tetrahydrocannabinol (delta-9-THC) and cannabidiol (CBD), with THC the primary psychoactive chemical.
+Other cannabinoids include delta-8-THC, cannabinol, cannabicyclol, cannabichromene, cannabigerol, terpenes, and flavonoids, all of which are present in smaller quantities and have little proven psychotropic effects compared with THC.
+The psychotomimetic and anxiogenic effects of THC itself are thought to be attenuated by CBD [2; 34].
+Cannabinoid receptor type 2 (CB2) activity accounts for some anti-inflammatory and antinociceptive effects, while the anxiolytic effects of CBD result from 5-HT1A (serotonin) receptor agonist activity, among other receptors [2; 35].
+CBD also exhibits significant antiinflammatory and analgesic effects [2; 34].

-Cannabis is ingested in many forms, but it is most often smoked in the form of a cigarette ("joint") or out of a pipe, water pipe (e.g., "bong"), or improvised vessel (e.g., sawn-off plastic bottle).
-It may also be added as an ingredient in baked goods, eaten, or drunk as an extract.
-Because of its relative water insolubility, it is unsuitable for intravenous use [41; 42].
-Vaporizing cannabis (heating below its flash point), either with a purpose-built vaporizer unit or with a heating wand and a conventional pipe or water pipe, is becoming increasingly popular, especially among medicinal and/or "health conscious" users.
-This method of use offers slightly elevated THC availability (allowing the user to "smoke" less) and greatly reduced combustion byproduct toxicity compared to smoking [42; 43].
+Cannabis is used in many forms, but it is most often smoked in the form of a cigarette ("joint") or out of a pipe, water pipe (e.g., "bong"), or improvised vessel (e.g., sawn-off plastic bottle).
+Other methods of cannabis use include eating or drinking; vaping; "dabbing" or smoking waxes, shatter, or concentrates; topical application of lotion, cream, or patches to the skin; using drops, strips, lozenges, or sprays in the mouth or under the tongue; and taking cannabis pills.
+Because of its relative water insolubility, it is unsuitable for intravenous use [4].

 Cannabinoids are present in the stalks, leaves, flowers, and seeds of the plant, but they are particularly abundant in the resin secreted by the female plant.
 THC content varies among the available sources and preparations of cannabis.
-Advances in cultivation (such as hydroponic farming) and plant-breeding techniques have increased the potency of cannabis products over time [44].
+Advances in cultivation (such as hydroponic farming) and plant-breeding techniques have increased the potency of cannabis products over time.
+For example, in the 1990s, the average THC content in a marijuana flower was less than 2%; in 2017, the most popular strains contained 17% to 28% THC.
+Development of concentrated products (e.g., oil, dabbing products, edibles) can contain 95% THC or even greater [2; 36].